mlcommons/mlcube/runners/mlbox_ssh_run/README.md

 This is the port of the SHH runner from this [repository](https://github.com/sergey-serebryakov/mlbox/tree/feature/mlbox_runners_v2)

+__Porting Status__
+- Support for new MLBox directory structure.
+- Still runs only docker MLBoxes.
+Configure phase works, the run phase does not because of different directory tree.

 ## Pre-requisites
 1. Remote server available via SSH/rsync.
 2. Password-less login with public/private keys.
 If it's not the case, the ssh runner will be asking for a password several times (quite annoying).
-3. Remote server must provide python interpreter with ssh runner requirements (`mlspeclib`).
+3. Remote server must provide python interpreter with ssh runner requirements (`mlspeclib`, `typer`).
 It can be either a system python or user python (virtualenv, conda etc.).
 Full path to the python executable must be known.
 4. Python version should be at least 3.5 (or maybe 3.6 - type annotations are used).

 ## Current limitations (may not be the complete list)